playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ![TODO: Write alt](./compiler.png)

-> The output code may look like nonsense to you or I, but it's much faster to your machine.
+> The output code may look like nonsense to you or me, but it's much faster to your machine.

 This compilation requires that your code strictly follow the rules of React Hooks, behaves well with StrictMode, and broadly follows any other React rules that have been outlined in [their ESLint rules](https://react.dev/learn/react-compiler#installing-eslint-plugin-react-compiler).